markdhareal/machine-learning-scratch/README.md

-# Linear Regression Algorithm from Scratch
+# Machine Learning Algorithm from Scratch